Piatro Kravchanka

 Piotr Kravchenko was born on 13 August 1950 in Smalyavichy in Byelorussian SSR.
 He graduated at Belarusian State University from 1972 to 1976.
+Since 1975, he worked there as a lecturer.
 In 1985, he was appointed by general secretary of Communist Party of the Soviet Union Mikhail Gorbachev as First Secretary of the Minsk City Committee of the CPB.
 He was the Belarus Ambassador to Japan from 1999 to 2002.

 Personal life

 Kravchenko is married to his wife and has two children.
-He is also a practising Roman Catholic.
+He is a practising Roman Catholic.